otaviojava/jcassandra-book/04-cql.md

 GRANT manager TO jonh;
 ```

-With all users created the first step is to explore a little bit of security inside Cassandra.
+With all users created, the first step is to explore a little bit of security inside Cassandra.

 ```sql
 ./cqlsh -u ada -p ada